AØKA08100U Advanced Strategic Management

 - Exam period

-The non-passed written paper must be handed with corrections no later than August 23, 2018 at 10 a.m.
+- The non-passed written assignement handed in with corrections no later than August 20, 2021 at 10 AM to Digital Exam and

 Criteria for exam assesment